Selenium is an umbrella project for a range of tools and libraries

 executable modules that run on the system with the browser itself,

-not on the system executing the test suite.
+not the system executing the test suite.
 (Although those may be the

 same system.)
 NOTE: Some people refer to the drivers as proxies.

-Framework: An additional library used as a support for WebDriver
+Framework: An additional library that is used as a support for WebDriver

 suites.
 These frameworks may be test frameworks such as JUnit or NUnit.